Home » Blog » Easy Apple Pie Recipe with Canned Filling (Optional Caramel Twist!)

 Assemble The Apple Pie

-• Once the apple pie filling and the crust are completely cool, it is time to assemble the pie.
+• Once the apple pie filling is completely cool, it is time to assemble the pie.

-• Spoon the pie mixture prepared above into the cooled baked shell, and spread it out evenly.
+• Spoon the pie mixture in to the crust, and spread it out evenly.

 • Place the second sheet on top of the apple filling.
 Trim any excess dough hanging over the edges of the pie dish and crimp the edges to seal the top and bottom crusts together.